Flooding: What are my rights if my home, car or work is affected?

 The ABI has a six-step recovery guide on what to do if your home or business is flooded:

-• Contact your insurer as soon as possible: They will advise on emergency accommodation or temporary alternative trading premises
+- Contact your insurer as soon as possible: It will advise on emergency accommodation or temporary alternative trading premises

-Insurers can advise on ensuring repairs are resilient and more resistant to future floods.
+Insurers can advise on making sure repairs are resilient and more resistant to future floods.

 Anyone who may not have been affected this time, but may be in the future, should consider taking steps to ensure they are prepared.

-Do I receive compensation if my power was cut off?
+Will I receive compensation if my power is cut off?

 There are rules in place that mean compensation may be paid by the local electricity distributor.